pchalupa/expo-alternate-app-icons/README.md

 ## How To Use

+This package contains an Expo Plugin that copies your alternative icons to the Xcode project.

-Add `expo-alternate-app-icons` to the plugins array inside your [app.json](https://docs.expo.dev/versions/latest/config/app/).
-The second argument should be an array containing paths to your alternate icons.
+1. Add `expo-alternate-app-icons` to the plugins array inside your [app.json](https://docs.expo.dev/versions/latest/config/app/).
+2. The second item in the array accepts an array with paths to your alternate icons.

-> Your icons should have dimensions of 1024x1024 pixels in PNG format and without a transparency layer.

 ```json5
 // app.json